Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: Conclusion

 \section{Conclusion}

 In this work, we investigate the often-overlooked role of prompts in self-play preference optimization.
 We introduce the mean reward of multiple sampled responses as a practical proxy for prompt difficulty, showing that difficult prompts consistently underperform easier ones in self-play preference optimization.
 Through systematic analysis, we demonstrate that incorporating these difficult prompts does not improve performance but slightly degrades it.
-We further find that stronger models can almost close the gap, underscoring the interaction between model capacity and prompt complexity.
+We further find that stronger models can nearly narrow this gap, underscoring the interaction between model capacity and prompt difficulty.
 We also explore several strategies to mitigate the hard prompt issue.
-Although curriculum training and the construction of higher-quality preference pairs failed to yield improvements, a simple pruning strategy of removing a controlled fraction of the hardest prompts proved effective.
-In general, our findings suggest that prompt difficulty deserves careful consideration in preference optimization.
-Future research should extend this line of inquiry by developing adaptive methods that dynamically weight or filter prompts based on model capacity, ensuring that self-play preference optimization can fully leverage available data without being hindered by inherently difficult prompts.
+Although curriculum training and the construction of higher-quality preference pairs failed to yield improvements, a simple strategy of training on only a small fraction of easy prompts proved effective.
+In general, our findings suggest that prompt difficulty deserves careful consideration in self-play preference optimization, ensuring that preference optimization can fully leverage available data without being hindered by inherently difficult prompts.